maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

 The two template arguments of `CellmlAdapter` are the *number of states* and the *number of intermediates*.
 This has to match the actual numbers of the CellML model that is to be computed.
 Consequently, when a specific model should be computed, the CellmlAdapter has be adjusted.

-If the numbers are not correct a corresponding error will be shown from which the correct numbers can be learned.
+If the numbers are not correct a corresponding error will be shown from which the correct numbers can be determined.

+Note that only explicit timestepping schemes are possible, which is current ``TimeSteppingScheme::ExplicitEuler`` or ``TimeSteppingScheme::Heun``.

 .. code-block:: python

+  "CellML" : {
+    "modelFilename":                          "../../input/hodgkin_huxley_1952.c",    # input C++ source file or cellml XML file
+    #"statesInitialValues":                   [],                                             # if given, the initial values for the the states of one instance
+    "initializeStatesToEquilibrium":          False,                                          # if the equilibrium values of the states should be computed before the simulation starts
+    "initializeStatesToEquilibriumTimestepWidth": 1e-4,                                       # if initializeStatesToEquilibrium is enable, the timestep width to use to solve the equilibrium equation

+    # optimization parameters
+    "optimizationType":                       "vc",                                           # "vc", "simd", "openmp" type of generated optimizated source file
+    "approximateExponentialFunction":         True,                                          # if optimizationType is "vc", whether the exponential function exp(x) should be approximate by (1+x/n)^n with n=1024
+    "compilerFlags":                          "-fPIC -O3 -march=native -shared ",             # compiler flags used to compile the optimized model code
+    "maximumNumberOfThreads":                 0,                                              # if optimizationType is "openmp", the maximum number of threads to use.
+Default value 0 means no restriction.

+    # stimulation callbacks
+    #"setSpecificParametersFunction":         set_specific_parameters,                        # callback function that sets parameters like stimulation current
+    #"setSpecificParametersCallInterval":     int(1./variables.stimulation_frequency/variables.dt_0D),         # set_specific_parameters should be called every 0.1, 5e-5 * 1e3 = 5e-2 = 0.05
+    "setSpecificStatesFunction":              set_specific_states,                                             # callback function that sets states like Vm, activation can be implemented by using this method and directly setting Vm values, or by using setParameters/setSpecificParameters
+    #"setSpecificStatesCallInterval":         2*int(1./variables.stimulation_frequency/variables.dt_0D),       # set_specific_states should be called variables.stimulation_frequency times per ms, the factor 2 is needed because every Heun step includes two calls to rhs
+    "setSpecificStatesCallInterval":          0,                                                               # 0 means disabled
+    "setSpecificStatesCallFrequency":         variables.get_specific_states_call_frequency(fiber_no, motor_unit_no),   # set_specific_states should be called variables.stimulation_frequency times per ms
+    "setSpecificStatesFrequencyJitter":       variables.get_specific_states_frequency_jitter(fiber_no, motor_unit_no), # random value to add or substract to setSpecificStatesCallFrequency every stimulation, this is to add random jitter to the frequency
+    "setSpecificStatesRepeatAfterFirstCall":  0.01,                                                            # [ms] simulation time span for which the setSpecificStates callback will be called after a call was triggered
+    "setSpecificStatesCallEnableBegin":       variables.get_specific_states_call_enable_begin(fiber_no, motor_unit_no),# [ms] first time when to call setSpecificStates
+    "additionalArgument":                     fiber_no,

+    "mappings":                               mappings,                             # mappings between parameters and intermediates/constants and between outputConnectorSlots and states, intermediates or parameters, they are defined in helper.py
+    "parametersInitialValues":                parameters_initial_values,            #[0.0, 1.0],      # initial values for the parameters: I_Stim, l_hs

+    "meshName":                               "MeshFiber_{}".format(fiber_no),
+    "stimulationLogFilename":                 "out/stimulation.log",
+  }
   "CellML": {
-    "modelFilename":                          "../../input/hodgkin_huxley_1952.c",    # Cellml file or C++ source file
+    "modelFilename":                          "../../input/hodgkin_huxley_1952.c",    # CellML file (xml) or C++ source file
     #"libraryFilename":                       "cellml_simd_lib.so",                   # (optional) filename of a compiled library, overrides modelFilename
-    "optimizationType":                       "simd",                                 # "vc", "simd", "openmp" type of generated optimizated source file
-    "compilerFlags":                          "-fPIC -O3 -shared ",                   # additional compiler flags for the compilation of the model source file
     #"statesInitialValues":                   [],                                     # (optional) initial values of all states, if not set, values from CellML model are used
+    "initializeStatesToEquilibrium":          False,                                  # if the equilibrium values of the states should be computed before the simulation starts
+    "initializeStatesToEquilibriumTimestepWidth": 1e-4,                               # if initializeStatesToEquilibrium is enable, the timestep width to use to solve the equilibrium equation

+    # optimization parameters
+    "optimizationType":                       "simd",                                 # "vc", "simd", "openmp": type of generated optimizated source file
+    "approximateExponentialFunction":         True,                                   # if optimizationType is "vc", whether the exponential function exp(x) should be approximate by (1+x/n)^n with n=1024
+    "compilerFlags":                          "-fPIC -O3 -march=native -shared ",     # compiler flags used to compile the optimized model code
+    "maximumNumberOfThreads":                 0,                                      # if optimizationType is "openmp", the maximum number of threads to use.
+Default value 0 means no restriction.

+    # stimulation callbacks
     #"setSpecificParametersFunction":         set_specific_parameters,                # callback function that sets parameters like stimulation current
     #"setSpecificParametersCallInterval":     int(1./stimulation_frequency/dt_0D),    # set_specific_parameters should be called every 1/stimulation_frequency seconds
     "setSpecificStatesFunction":              set_specific_states,                    # callback function that sets states like Vm, activation can be implemented by using this method and directly setting Vm values, or by using setParameters/setSpecificParameters